Current members

 Postdoc (2011)

 Passionate crystallographer.
 After a short period in the lab he moved to Imperial College and then Oxford.
-Now an independent investigator at Nottingham Trent University.
+Now a group leader at Nottingham University.

 Past PhD students